Paul Budde

 With these victories under his belt Pippin prepared for his next move.
 The biggest tool he used was public relations and propaganda.
 Talking up his family and the achievements of his forebears especially Charles Martel.

-Without any legitimate power left to him, Pippin decided in 751 to dispose of what would be the last Merovingian King Childeric.
 This became a decisive moment in history.
 Kingship was a divine institution and to desolve that in a legitimate way required the authority of the ruling pope Zacharias.
+The good relationships that the Carolingians had with the wandering monks played a key role in this process.
 Bishop Boniface went to Rome and established the contact between Pippin and the Pope.
-To authenticate this move, Boniface succesfully argued that it was better to have a king that had power and the authority rather than one without it.
-This approval arrived and it was Bishop Boniface who in the following year crowned Pippin King of the Franks.
+To authenticate this move, Boniface successfully argued that it was better to have a king that had power and the authority rather than one without it.
+This approval arrived and it was Bishop Boniface who in the following year in Soissons crowned Pippin King of the Franks.
 The following year the Pope traveled to Paris to ask Pippin for military assistance against the Lombards as his previous protector the Byzantine Emperor had refused to give him his assistance.
 This led to the Frankish expansion into Italy and to the foundation of what later would turn into the Holy Roman Empire which lasted for more than a millennium.

 With the Coup of 751 we also see the arrival of a different concept of government.
 The Carolingians were hands-on kings both in secular and religious affairs.
 The role of the king was modelled on the kings of the Old Testament, who instituted God’s law under God’s grace (gratia Dei).
 Pippin arranged that he received the holy anointment from the pope when inaugurated as king.
 The Carolingians became an integral part of the Church.